denten-books/plain-text/0-intro.md

 suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].

-In this book, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
+In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
 A society that